Eye of the Needle

 It of course goes without saying that a fetus, an unborn

-child is indeed alive and growing within his mother's womb.
-Ever since its conception it is alive.
-But is aborting that pregnancy equivalent to murdering an infant?
+child is indeed alive and growing within the womb.
+Modern medical science has discovered that ever since its conception, when the sperm cell fertilized the egg, life was created.
+But is aborting that pregnancy equivalent to murdering a person?
 None of these passages suggest that.
-In fact, in the Mosaic Law under which all of these Jews lived, just the opposite is stipulated.
+In fact, in the Mosaic Law under which all of these Jews goverened their lives, just the opposite is stipulated.

 • EXODUS 21:22 If men strive, and hurt a woman with child, so that her fruit depart from her, and yet no mischief follow: he shall be surely punished, according as the woman’s husband will lay upon him; and he shall pay as the judges determine.

-As such, the penalty for causing an unborn to miscarriage was not death, as was the penalty for murder (verse 12), but was rather a monetary fine evidently determined later.
-Clearly then, though the death of an unborn was not a casual thing, and it was not in any way to be encouraged, it was nevertheless not murder, at least not from a Biblical perspective.
+As such, the punishment for causing an expectant mother to miscarriage was not death, as we had just been told was the penalty for murdering a person (verse 12), but was rather a monetary fine evidently determined later.
+Clearly then, though the death of an unborn was not a casual or trivial thing, it was nevertheless not murder, at least not from a Biblical perspective.

-In his epistle to the Corinthians, Paul revealed that the believers are not only responsible to properly steward earthly things, but also the mysteries of GOD.
-And further that these stewards must be faithful.
+In his epistle to the Corinthians, Paul revealed that the believers were not only responsible to properly steward earthly things, but also the mysteries of GOD.

 • 1 CORINTHIANS 4:1-2 Let a man so account of us, as of the ministers of Christ, and stewards [oikonomos] of the mysteries of God.
 Moreover it is required in stewards, that a man be found faithful.

-As such, the believer is instructed to be a good and faithful steward of the mysteries of GOD.
+As such, the believer was instructed to be a good and faithful steward of the mysteries of GOD.
 What are these mysteries?
 Well, the great mystery is the resurrection (see the Study, The Great Mystery is........).
 We are first and foremost to be aware of and treat as most significant the reality of the resurrection.
-We are not to live solely for this life, but we are only to use this life so as to nurture and develop within us the fruit of the spirit.
-We are expected to rise and walk each day in such a manner that demonstrates our seriousness to that which has been entrusted to us.
+We are not to live solely for this present life, but we are only to use this life so as to nurture and develop within ourselves the fruit of the spirit.
+We are expected to rise and walk each day in such a manner that demonstrates our seriousness and faithfulness towards that which has been entrusted to us.

-Oftentimes Yeshua endeavored to drive this point home to His disciples.
+Oftentimes Yeshua endeavored to drive this point home to His disciples, that they should be living for the next life, laying up treasures there (MATTHEW 6:20; 19:21 LUKE 12:33).

 • MARK 4:11-12 And he said unto them, Unto you it is given to know the mystery of the kingdom of God: but unto them that are without, all these things are done in parables: That seeing they may see, and not perceive; and hearing they may hear, and not understand; lest at any time they should be converted, and their sins should be forgiven them.

 Those who were without, were those who couldn't care less for the things of GOD.
-These are the ones who had closed their eyes and ears to the truth of the gospel.
+These were the ones who had closed their eyes and ears to the truth of the gospel.
 They were the ones who were unfaithful to that which they had seen and heard.
-As such, Yeshua immediately then proclaimed the familiar parable of the four seeds sown; some into the wayside, others upon stoney ground, others among the thorns, and finally those seeds sown upon the good ground.
-In deed, only the seeds sown upon the good ground thrived and produced an abundant crop (MARK 4:13-20).
-The faithful stewards were like those seeds sown upon the good ground.
-Only they were the ones who produced the everlasting fruit.
+As such, Yeshua immediately then proclaimed to them the familiar parable of the four seeds sown; some into the wayside, others upon stoney ground, still others among the thorns, and finally those seeds sown upon the good ground.
+Indeed, only the seeds sown upon the ground which had been cleared of stones and thistles thrived and produced an abundant crop (MARK 4:13-20).
+The faithful stewards were like those seeds sown upon the cultivated ground.
+They were the only ones who produced the everlasting fruit in abundance.

 If we have been fortunate enough to be entrusted with the true

-knowledge concerning the actual purpose of this present existence, and how it is effecting and determining our future life, then we will need to be good and faithful stewards of that knowledge.
-We will necessarily do our utmost to live day to day with this reality in our minds.
-We won't become so easily sidetracked with the frivolous and trivial pursuits this life would have us chase after and devote ourselves to.
+knowledge concerning the actual purpose of this present life, and how it is effecting and determining our future existence, then we will want to be good and faithful stewards of that knowledge.
+We will necessarily do our utmost to live day by day with this reality at the forefront our minds.
+All that we do or say will be prompted by this perception.
+We won't become so easily sidetracked with the frivolous and trivial pursuits this world would have us chase after and devote ourselves to obtain.

 That is no doubt why Paul then

 encouraged and implored his readers in Corinth to " . . . . be ye stedfast, unmoveable, always abounding in the work of the Lord, forasmuch as ye know that your labour is not in vain in the Lord" (1 CORINTHIANS 15:58).
-The steward's good and faithful labor will be well rewarded in that resurrection, of which Paul had so precisely explained throughout this same fifteenth chapter.
+The steward's good and faithful labor will be well rewarded in that resurrection, of which Paul had so fully and precisely set forth throughout this same fifteenth chapter.

 Proudly powered by Weebly